How To Apply

 • Not accepted – American Express card, check, money order, or cash

-Timeline for the broker license application
+Timeline and task list for the broker license application

 The amount of time from your initial application submission to licensure is highly dependent on you, if you apply for a resident, nonresident or reciprocal license and if the commission needs to review your application at a future regularly scheduled meeting.
 In addition, your timeline will be determined by how quickly you are able to submit your fingerprints, how quickly your broker submits to NDREC their assessment of your salesperson work, and whether you have requested a waiver of the 2 years’ experience requirement.
 Resident applicants also must complete pre-licensure education, and resident and nonresident applicants who are not reciprocal applicants must schedule and pass license exams.
 To be issued an active license, you first must associate with a broker and firm if you are not going to be the designated broker of a firm, and be covered by errors and omissions insurance.